Velir/dbt-ga4/README.md

 {{ ga4.create_custom_event('my_custom_event') }}
 ```

-Note, however, that any event-specific custom parameters or default custom parameters must be defined in your project's variable space.
-So if you project is named "jaffleshop", the following variable configuration will be used for the `my_custom_event` model:
+Note, however, that any event-specific custom parameters or default custom parameters must be defined in the global variable space as shown below:

 ```
 vars:
-  jaffleshop:
     default_custom_parameters:
       - name: "some_parameter"
         value_type: "string_value"